it21024818/rp-project/main_api/README.md

    Default Gateway . . . . . . . . . :
 ```

-After you have gathered the above, run the below command while substituting those values with the placeholders
+After you have gathered the above, run the below command while substituting those values with the placeholders.
+The reason we need to get our specific IPV4 addrtess for the docker command is that the docker command does not recognize `localhost` as the `localhost` of the host machine, but as `localhost` of its container.
+The workaround for this using a special `docker run` flag `--network=host` only works for linux.
+For windows getting our host machine's IPV4 manually and specifying it in the URL seems to be the most straightforward way.

 ```bash
 # Get a local stripe-cli instance running